Iran–Iraq War: Second Battle of al-Faw

-On 17 April 1988, Iraq launched Operation Ramadan Mubarak (Blessed Ramadan), a surprise attack against the 15,000 Basij troops on the al-Faw peninsula.
+On 17 April 1988, Iraq launched Operation Ramadan Mubarak, a surprise attack against the 15,000 Basij troops on the al-Faw peninsula.
 The attack was preceded by Iraqi diversionary attacks in northern Iraq, with a massive artillery and air barrage of Iranian front lines.
-Key areas, such as supply lines, command posts, and ammunition depots, were hit by a storm of mustard gas and nerve gas, as well as by conventional explosives.
+Key areas, such as supply lines, command posts, and ammunition depots were hit by a storm of mustard gas and nerve gas, as well as by conventional explosives.
 Helicopters landed Iraqi commandos behind Iranian lines on al-Faw while the main Iraqi force made a frontal assault.
-Within 48 hours, all of the Iranian forces had been killed or cleared from the al-Faw Peninsula.
+Within 48 hours, all Iranian forces had been killed or cleared from the al-Faw peninsula.
 The day was celebrated in Iraq as Faw Liberation Day throughout Saddam's rule.
 The Iraqis had planned the offensive well.
-Prior to the attack, the Iraqi soldiers gave themselves poison gas antidotes to shield themselves from the effect of the saturation of gas.
-The heavy and well executed use of chemical weapons was the decisive factor in the victory.
-Iraqi losses were relatively light, especially compared to Iran's casualties.
+Prior to the attack, the Iraqi soldiers injected themselves with poison gas antidote, knowing wind may carry the toxic clouds towards their positions.
+Heavy and well- executed use of chemical weapons was the decisive factor in the victory.
+Iraqi losses were much lighter than those of Iran.
 Ra'ad al-Hamdani later recounted that the recapture of al-Faw marked "the highest point of experience and expertise that the Iraqi Army reached."
 The Iranians eventually managed to halt the Iraqi drive as they pushed towards Khuzestan.

-To the shock of the Iranians, rather than breaking off the offensive, the Iraqis kept up their drive, and a new force attacked the Iranian positions around Basra.
+Surprising the Iranians, rather than breaking off the offensive, the Iraqis kept up their drive, and a new force attacked the Iranian positions around Basra.
 Following this, the Iraqis launched a sustained drive to clear the Iranians out of all of southern Iraq.
-One of the most successful Iraqi tactics was the "one-two punch" attack using chemical weapons.
-Using artillery, they would saturate the Iranian front line with rapidly dispersing cyanide and nerve gas, while longer-lasting mustard gas was launched via fighter-bombers and rockets against the Iranian rear, creating a "chemical wall" that blocked reinforcement.
+One of the most successful Iraqi tactics was the chemical weapon "one-two punch".
+Artillery would saturate the Iranian front line with rapidly dispersing cyanide and nerve gas, while longer-lasting mustard gas was launched via fighter-bombers and rockets against the Iranian rear, creating a "chemical wall" that blocked reinforcement.